misilva73/eth-slot-analysis/readme.md

 ### Attestation arrivals

-#### Missed slot attestations

-Here, we are focussed on pure attestation propagation time.

-- [ ] Collect larger sample of attestations from missing slots
-- [ ] Join with data on attestor - entity, country, client (using ethseer or [validator_metadata](https://dune.com/data/dune.rig_ef.validator_metadata)?)
-- [ ] Analyze late arrivals (i.e. after 1.5s).
-Are they overrepresented across any attestor feature?
-- [ ] Build regression model to predict attestation arrival and compute feature importance.

 #### Non-missed slot attestations

 Here, we are focussed on the overall attestation arrivals, which includes bock propagation, block execution and validation and attestation propagation.
 Besides being a more realistic scenario than missed slots, we have a wider set of factor to account for late arrivals.